TF-Hafnium/hafnium/docs/getting_started/project-structure.rst

         flow, and a UART driver for the debug log console.

       - `ffa`: Interface for FF-A features.

-   - `system`: which are included by the `stdatomic.h` which we use from Android Clang but not really needed, so we use dummy empty versions.

    - `vmapi/hf`: for the interface exposed to partitions.